 - Vegan Action - Vegan Action is a nonprofit organisation which certifies thousands of vegan products with their recognisable heart logo.
 The overall mission they look to promote is “to eliminate animal suffering, reduce environmental impacts, and improve human health through a vegan diet”.

-Brands Who Have Cruelty-Free and Vegan Beauty Products
+Brands Who Have Cruelty-Free & Vegan Beauty Products

 Finding companies who are both cruelty-free and vegan can be a mind field to establish.
 But don't worry!
 We have the top 10 vegan skincare brands and top 10 vegan haircare brands to refresh your beauty bags.